 - Combine your clothes differently.
 You will be on the road, most of the time.
 Every night will be spent in another place.
 You will be sweating and you’re gonna make sure to wear the right clothes at the right places.
 So choose wisely!
 Because differently combined clothes can look totally different PLUS you won’t be carrying tons of clothes.
 Be sure to have compensatory clothes with you.
 As I said, you will definitely be sweating and, it happens too, you’re going to be dirty at the end of the day.
 Especially if the roads of a village are as dusty as the ones in Turkey.

 - Overlook little arguments.
 It’s true, you will be stressed out in some situations.
-You will be on the edge and sometimes, you want to jump off of the car.
+You will be on the edge and sometimes, you want to jump off the car.
 But it’s okay.
 It will go as fast as it came.
 Because you will be spending literally every second with your peers, the nerves will be strung to the breaking point.
 But never forget that this is just because of that.
 Just because the circumstances don’t give you another option.
 The time you’re spending together is good.
 You have fun and you will have fun.
 You just have to overlook some arguments and some provocations.
-Because none of you companion means to lower the mood.
+Because none of your companions means to lower the mood.
 Just chillax and calm down.
-You will appreciate every nerve you had to be and react patiently.
+You will appreciate every nerve you had, to be and react patiently.
 Because, as I said, the situation is just momentarily.
 It will go away, faster than you can say “Just sh*t up, ok?”.

 Don’t forget to check out my Maps page, because soon, there will be some great locations.
 You will be able to see some tested and seen places, where you can go too if you’re searching for something in particular.